 Western Australia: shark attack prevention in the surf is a top priority | Photo: Surfing Western Australia

-Surfing Western Australia teamed up with the Government of Western Australia to promote shark mitigation strategies in the state and help surfers keep safe in the waves.
+Surfing Western Australia teamed up with the government of Western Australia to promote shark mitigation strategies in the state and help surfers stay safe in the waves.

 The Australian surfing organization will receive funding for water safety equipment, including drones and a jet ski for surveillance at competitions and other events.